dartmouth-cs98/hack-a-thing-21f-1-achoudhari/README.md

 # Hack Technology / Project Attempted
 The technology I wanted to learn was WebRTC, and specifically how to use APIs that wrap the WebRTC API to make usage easier.
 The specific React library I focused on was [`Simple Peer`](https://github.com/feross/simple-peer).

+## How to Run
+Clone this repository locally.

+CD into repo and run `npm i` to get all the backend dependencies set up.
+CD into `./client` and run `npm i` to get all the frontend dependencies set up.

+CD back into root directory and run `nodemon index.js` to start up backend server, which will run on port 5000.

+In a new terminal, CD into `./client` and run `npm start` to start the frontend app, which will run on port 3000.

+In your browser, nagivate to `http://localhost:3000` and enjoy!

 ## What you built?

 I decided to build a small video chatting app that used `Simple Peer` to establish connections between two users of the app and enable video and voice communication in a simple chatting interface.
 In addition to video chatting functionality, the app also notifies a user when they are being called and allows a user to pick up, hang up, and end a call.